ShJacub/SpeakerDetection/README.md

   2. face_landmarker_v2_with_blendshapes.task
   3. Speaker Detection Models
     3.1.
 LoCoNet (if you will use LoCoNet model) - https://github.com/SJTUwxz/LoCoNet_ASD
     3.2.
-LASER (if you will user LoCoNet_LASER model) - https://github.com/plnguyen2908/LASER_ASD
+LASER (if you will use LoCoNet_LASER model) - https://github.com/plnguyen2908/LASER_ASD
 Place weights into folder 'weights'

 ### :bookmark_tabs: Config